Trinity College, Toronto: On Hoskin Avenue

 In 1937, construction began on the new St. Hilda's building, located on the east side of Devonshire Place, a short walk from the main Trinity building.
 Construction was swift, and female students moved in the next year.
 St. Hilda's Cartwright Hall became the primary stage for dramatics at Trinity for the subsequent four decades.
-In 1941, the college added an east wing, allowing male students to move out of the temporary accommodations on St. George and onto the college grounds.
-The same year, the college added a west wing, complete with the Strachan Dining Hall and the Junior Common Room.
+In 1941, the university added an east wing, allowing male students to move out of the temporary accommodations on St. George and onto the university grounds.
+The same year, the university added a west wing, complete with the Strachan Dining Hall and the Junior Common Room.
 This substantial expansion was funded by donations from Gerald Larkin of the Salada Tea Company.
 After the War, Larkin also funded the construction of the Trinity College chapel in 1953.
-Previously, the college had used Seeley Hall, located over the front entrance and originally intended as the library, as the chapel.
+Previously, the university had used Seeley Hall, located over the front entrance and originally intended as the library, as the chapel.

 One thousand and eighteen Trinity students, staff, and alumni served in the Second World War.
 Sixty-six were killed, and thirty-seven wounded.
 Two were made Commanders of the Order of the British Empire, two Officers of the Order of Orange-Nassau, and two granted the Croix de Guerre.
 In 1940, one hundred and sixty pupils and fifteen teachers from St. Hilda's School for Girls at Whitby in England were sent to Trinity to escape the German wartime bombings, where they were housed at St. Hilda's College.